-If you want a little more power than what you can get in a manual push mower, but don’t mind providing the force to push your mower across your yard, you can get a powered walk behind mower.
-These mowers will take a little more room to store and are too heavy to lift and so must be pushed around your yard, but they can power through a lot more grass at a pace that is comfortable for you.
+If you want a little more power than what you can get in a manual push mower, but don’t mind providing the force to push your mower across your yard.
+You can get a powered walk behind mower.
+These mowers will take a little more room to store and are too heavy to lift.
+So must be pushed around your yard, but they can power through a lot more grass.
+At a pace that is comfortable for you.

 These mowers will make some noise, but may make more if powered by gas than by electric.
-Gas push mowers are more trouble to maintain, but if you don’t want to be connected by a cord and have a fair amount of grass to mow but don’t mind pushing, a gas push mower maybe right for you.
+Gas push mowers are more trouble to maintain.
+But if you don’t want to be connected by a cord and have a fair amount of grass to mow.
+Plus don’t mind pushing, a gas push mower maybe right for you.